Dinar5150/mutual-information-feature-selection-qdeep/README.md

 # Important note

 This repository is a fork of [D-Wave's original mutual-information-feature-selection](https://github.com/dwave-examples/mutual-information-feature-selection).
 The contributors to this fork do not claim ownership or authorship of the original codebase.
-All credit for the original work belongs to D-Wave Systems and its contributors.
+All credit for the original work belongs to D-Wave Systems and its respective contributors.

 # MIQUBO Method of Feature Selection